-- Ensure that the battery charge state is not below the critically low level. - Recharge or replace the battery. - Ensure that you pressed the green ENTER/ON key for approximately four seconds, until the unit lights up.
+- Ensure that the smart battery charge state is not below the critically low level. - Recharge or replace the smart battery. - Ensure that you pressed the green ENTER/ON key for approximately 4 seconds, until the unit lights up.

-Terminal Display Does Not Show Correct/ Readable Info
+Terminal Display Does not Show Correct/ Readable Info

-- Recharge or replace the battery. - Connect the VX 675 terminal into a known-good power supply (if you have one) to see if this clears the problem. - If the problem persists, contact your local Verifone representative for assistance.
+- Recharge or replace the battery. - Connect the VX 680 terminal into a known-good power supply (if you have one) to see if this clears the problem. - If the problem persists, contact your local Verifone representative for assistance.

-Battery Does Not Charge
+Smart Battery Does Not Charge

-The VX 675 battery must initially receive a full charge to ensure proper operation.
+The VX 680 smart battery must initially receive a full charge to ensure proper operation.

-- Allow the VX 675 terminal to remain connected to the power pack for 6 hours to ensure the battery receives a full charge. - Li-ion batteries are not affected by shallow charging.
-Furthermore, when the terminal has no external power source or battery the coin cell battery provides power to the security circuit. - Uninstalling the battery and unplugging the terminal power pack reduce the life of the coin cell battery, which does not recharge and must be replaced if drained. - Conserve battery power by turning the VX 675 terminal off when not in use.
-Keep the Li-ion battery inserted in the terminal and power up the terminal periodically to check the battery charge.
+- Allow the VX 680 terminal to remain connected to the power pack for 6 hours to ensure the battery receives a full charge. - Lithium batteries are not affected by shallow charging.
+Furthermore, when the terminal has no external power source or battery the coin cell battery provides power to the security circuit. - Uninstalling the battery and unplugging the terminal power pack reduce the life of the coin cell battery, which does not recharge and must be replaced if drained. - Conserve battery power by turning the VX 680 terminal off when not in use.
+If the terminal will not be used for an extended period of time, keep the Lithium battery inserted in the terminal, and power up the terminal periodically to check the battery charge.
 Do not let the battery charge fall below 10% for extended periods of time as this may permanently diminish the battery capacity.
-Recharge the battery by attaching USB end of the power pack to the terminal and plugging the other end of the power pack into a wall outlet. - The VX 675 terminal automatically shuts off when the battery reaches the critically low charge state.
-If this occurs, the battery must recharge a minimum of 1/2 hour before it can power the terminal.
-It may take several recharge attempts to reset the safety circuit when charging a battery that has been discharged below this critical state.
+Recharge the battery by attaching the power cable to the terminal and plugging the power pack into a wall outlet. - The VX 680 terminal automatically shuts off when the smart battery reaches the critically low charge state.
+If this occurs, the smart battery must recharge a minimum of 1/2 hour before it can power the terminal.
+It may take several recharge attempts to reset the safety circuit when charging a smart battery that has been discharged below this critical state.